-Every two weeks, participants of the lottery get an automated message from the friendly Donut bot.
+Every three weeks, participants of the lottery get an automated message from the friendly Donut bot.
 The bot creates a chat between participants, so they can decided when and where to meet.

 Our team assumed that people wouldn’t have too hard of a time striking up a conversation, but we provided some talking points to get things started like - “If you could abolish one piece of modern technology, what would it be and why?” and “What were you doing before you joined Culture Amp?”
 We also provided some conversation starters related to work, but our aim was to provide a context where people weren’t expected to talk about work.
 The focus was to foster a sense of connectedness.